CastilloAnthony/CastilloAnthony.github.io/README.md

 Hello, my name is Anthony Castillo!
 I am a Computer Science student who is looking for a position that will ensure healthy growth and refinement of my current skills while also expanding my knowledge and abilities in a challenging and friendly work environment.

 ## Degrees & Certificates
+- Bachelor of Science Degree in Computer Science, (Expected Completion 2024)
 - Associate of Science Degree in Computer Science, 2022
 - Associate of Arts Degree in General Studies with Emphasis in Language and Rationality, 2022
 - Certificate of Achievement Computer Programming Specialist, 2022